Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Ethan - Pre-Processing Sub.md

 6. Memory
    - The Memory and Pre-processing subsystems are not connected.
 7. Ports and Buttons
-   - The Ports and Buttons subsystem is not connected to the Pre-Processing.
+   - The Ports and Buttons subsystem provides the PWM and Tach inputs for the Pre-processing.